GabrielTavernini/AulePolimi/README.md

 # AulePolimi

-Making it easier to find empty classes to study.
+Making it easier to find empty classes to study in.